Hiipivahalko/RB-tips/documentation/definition_of_done.md

-### Definition of Done
+# Definition of Done
-Projektissa User Story katsotaan toteutetuksi Definition of Donen tasolla kun storyyn liittyvät osuudet on koodattu sekä testattu riittävissä määrin (testikattavuus ~75% yksikkötasolla).
-Lisäksi Cucumber-testien pitää olla toteutettuna jokaiselle featurelle.
-Travis buildin tulee olla tilassa 'passing'.
+Projektissa User Story on 'Done' kun:
+* Toiminnallisuus on toteutettu
+* Toiminnallisuus on yksikkötestattu ~75% testikattavuustasolla
+* Cucumber-testit on toteutettu
+* Travisin build on 'passing'